-Presently, Mr. Lim serves as Chairman of the Board Audit Committee and is a member of the Board Compliance & Risk Management Committee.
+Presently, Mr. Lim serves as Chairman of the Board Audit Committee and is a member of the Board Compliance & Risk Management Committee of the Company.

-He is also an Independent Non-Executive Director of Sapura Energy Berhad and a member of its Board Audit Committee and Board Risk Committee.
+He is also an Independent Non-Executive Director of Sapura Energy Berhad, Chairman of its Board Audit Committee and a member of its Board Risk Committee.